cli2/quora_duplication_detection/README.md

 ## Getting Started

-This ?readme? provides detailed instructions on how to run get the datasets, extract features, train the features, and evaluate the system.
+This \'readme provides detailed instructions on how to run get the datasets, extract features, train the features, and evaluate the system.

 ### Prerequisites

 In order to run the system, you will need the following packages:

-# Python 3.6
+* Python 3.6
 # Tensorflow 1.4.0
 # Nltk 3.2.4
 # Pandas 0.20.3